Can't put these in your pocket.note

 has not stopped pinball machines from being made.
 Stern Pinball

 continues to release a half-dozen new titles every year in several different editions

 , with a majority of them going to private owners over commercial establishments.
-A newcomer, Jersey Jack Pinball, released their first game based on MGM's The Wizard of Oz
+New companies like Jersey Jack Pinball

-continue to make original machines with very limited production runs for truly devoted players.
+and Ben Heck continue to make original machines with very limited production runs for truly devoted players, while companies like VirtuaPin

 adaptations of pinball tables have existed since the beginning of video gaming, but those early ports tended to be overly simplistic due to technical limitations.
 With advances in computing power, however, digital simulations have become accurate enough to re-introduce physical tables to new generations of players, giving pinball fans more ways to easily enjoy their favorite tables.
 The companies and titles in this realm include:

 - FarSight Studios' Pinball Hall of Fame series (with The Gottlieb Collection and The Williams Collection), and its successor series, The Pinball Arcade.

 - Visual Pinball is a freeware computer application that works with a pinball ROM emulator (Visual PinMAME) to play recreated and original 3D-rendered pinball tables, similar to Microsoft Pinball Arcade.

 - Future Pinball is another freeware computer application, although it has not been officially updated since the end of 2010.
 It also uses pinball ROM emulators, but uses a fully-modeled, real-time 3D engine.